top of page

 Australian therapy dog rules, regulations and standards, as well as industry specific knowledge – Course participants will spend the first three afternoons learning the theory of the ins and outs of the therapy dog world in Australia..

 Placement experience and testing – During the course, participants will have exposure to a variety of different care settings (nursing home, child care centre, school holiday program, community day program, café and more).
 Participants will also be continually bombarded with public exposure from the moment they arrive as every day the public are invited on site to pat our therapy dogs and help put them through their paces.
+Upon completion you can expect to have exposure to over 400 different people during our time together.
+Participants will also visit a local farm with horses, sheep, cats, chooks and another dog.

 Cost: